Brigg Heritage Centre

 Any personal information you provide to us is very important and treated with the greatest respect.
 This policy describes why and how we collect, use and look after this information.

-The policy is designed in line with the General Data Protection Regulation (GDPR) which comes into effect on 25th May 2018.
+The policy is designed in line with the General Data Protection Regulation (GDPR) effective date 25th May 2018.
 We may change this policy from time to time.
-Any future changes will be highlighted on our website – www.briggheritage.org.
+Any future changes will be highlighted on our website – www.briggheritage.org

 Who are we?

 We are the Ancholme Valley Heritage Trust Ltd, a registered charity (no. 1157731) and company limited by guarantee (no. 8764973), known as Brigg Heritage Centre, With the close support of the North Lincolnshire Council Museums Service we share the artefacts, images and stories of the Ancholme Valley in North Lincolnshire, to both inspire and deepen our audience’s understanding of their cultural identity and for the benefit of the wider community.

 We collect information from you in a number of ways:

 when you visit our website or social media platforms, for example when contacting us about events or our services

 when you sign up to participate in organised Heritage Centre activities

 when you register to receive our newsletters or information on our activities

 when you become a ‘Friend of Brigg Heritage Centre’